alainamstutz/JAKi-IPDMA/notes.md

 7. Treatment-covariate interactions may depend on the scale of analysis; for example, they may arise on the odds ratio scale, even when there is no interaction on the risk ratio scale.

-8. For example, Berlin et al. examined the effect of elevated panel reactive antibodies on the effective- ness of anti-lymphocyte antibody induction.
+8. For example, Berlin et al. examined the effect of elevated panel reactive antibodies on the effectiveness of anti-lymphocyte antibody induction.
 Applying meta-regression model (7.2), and thus examining the association of a trial’s treatment effect (as derived using all participants) and the proportion of trial participants with elevated antibodies, they found no evidence of an association (difference in log odds ratio = 0.01, p = 0.68).
 However, when IPD were obtained and the treatment-covariate interaction investigated at the participant level using within-trial information, they found a substantial difference in the treatment effect (log odds ratio) between elevated and non-elevated participants (difference in log odds ratio = –1.33, p = 0.01).

 9. Aggregation bias / ecological bias / ecological fallacy: Observed across-trial associations do not properly reflect the participant-level relationships within trials.
 For example, meta-regression may identify that trials with a larger mean age have a larger treatment effect; however, those trials with a higher mean age might also have a higher intended dose of the treatment, and therefore the larger effect in such trials could be due to a higher dose rather than having older participants